-WHEREAS, this Policy was originally adopted in or about 2007 and needs to be updated and amended to include necessary changes and additions regarding insurance coverage, vehicle responsibility and employee fringe benefits under the Policy among others.
+WHEREAS, this Policy was originally adopted in or about 2007, and updated March 7th, 2017; it is now updated to include additional necessary forms, monthly vehicle inspections, and other revisions.

 NOW, THEREFORE, BE IT RESOLVED BY THE GOVERNING BODY OF ROOSEVELT COUNTY THAT the revised Roosevelt County Accident Prevention Program Policy is hereby approved.